An alternative approach to well-posedness of McKean-Vlasov equations arising in Consensus-Based Optimization: Sznitman's argument of well-posedness

 for all $t \in [0,T]$, with $\cK \coloneqq e^{\cK_0 T}\cK_0$.
 From \eqref{eq:bottigliarotta}, we readily obtain the following set of inequalities, which hold for all $t \in [0,T]$ and $n \in \nat_+$

 here, $\cS^n$ denotes the composition of $\cS$ with itself $n$ times.
 Therefore, by induction on $n$, we obtain the crucial estimate

 whence, by taking $t = T$,

 Since the quantity $((\cK T)^n/n!)^{1/p}<1$ for $n$ sufficiently large, estimate~\eqref{eq:contraction} implies that $\cS^n$ is a contraction on the complete metric space $\bigl(\cP_p(C([0,T],\real^d)),W_p\bigr)$.
-Hence, a classical variant of the Banach--Caccioppoli fixed-point theorem provides the existence of a unique fixed point $\rho \in \cP_p(C([0,T],\real^d))$ for $\cS$.
+Hence, a classical variant of the Banach--Caccioppoli fixed-point theorem (see the original paper \cite{Bryant1968IteratedFixedPoint}, or again the review \cite[Theorem 5]{BanachHistory2024}) provides the existence of a unique fixed point $\rho \in \cP_p(C([0,T],\real^d))$ for $\cS$.
 As previously mentioned in Section~\ref{subsec:ClassicalSznitman}, the process $X^\rho$ solving the auxiliary SDE \eqref{eq:AuxProblem} associated to $\rho$ is a strong solution to the original McKean--Vlasov SDE \eqref{eq:McKean-Vlasov}, thus proving the existence result.
 Moreover, since $X^\rho$ solves a particular instance of \eqref{eq:AuxProblem}, condition \eqref{eq:SznitmanFiniteMoments} is automatically satisfied.

 Now we prove pathwise uniqueness in the class of strong solutions to \eqref{eq:McKean-Vlasov} satisfying condition \eqref{eq:SznitmanFiniteMoments}.
 Let us consider two processes $\barX_1$, $\barX_2$ belonging to this class.
 Through a computation completely analogous to \eqref{eq:HoldBDGLip}, we obtain that